The signs of an abusive relationship are easy to spot when you know what to look for.

 Who are you going to talk to?

-Some might even think you’re a lucky woman :S.
+Some might even think you’re a lucky woman.

-The good public image becomes another tool that he uses to keep you locked in the abusive relationship.
+The good public image becomes another tool that he uses to keep you locked in an abusive relationship.

 What’s Wrong With Me?

 The contrast between a nice public image and behavior and the treatment he reserves for you can be highly damaging for some women.